rhenanbartels/hrv/README.md

 <img src="docs/figures/smoothness_priors.png" alt="Smoothness priors detrend"  width=600px;>

+#### Note: this approach depends on a numpy matrix inversion and due to floating-point precision it might
+present round-off errors in the trend calculation

 ### Savitzky-Golay

 Uses the lowpass filter known as  Savitzky-Golay filter to smooth the RRi series and remove slow components from the tachogram